yaroslaff/rdifftime/README.md

 # rdifftime
 Compare directories recursively and (for files which content differs) report which files are most recenly modified.

 rdifftime uses md5 to compare content of files.
+Better then `diff -qr`.

 ~~~shell
 $ ./rdifftime /tmp/dir1/ /tmp/dir2/